-We found that medial history was checked and recorded within the sample of patient records viewed.
+We found that the medial history of patients was checked and recorded within the sample of patient records viewed.

-All patients agreed that they were given enough information to understand the risks and benefits of the treatment options and that costs were made clear to them before treatment.
+All patients agreed that they were given enough information to understand the risks and benefits of the treatment options and costs were made clear to them before treatment.

 We found that treatment planning and options were recorded within the sample of patient records viewed.
-This meant that patients were provided with information which enabled them to make an informed decision about their treatment.
+This meant patients were provided with information which enabled them to make an informed decision about their treatment.